IbrahimGritly/telco-churn-analysis/README.md

 ## Project Outcome

-This project demonstrates a complete analytics workflow—from raw data preparation to business recommendations—using tools commonly required in data analytics roles.
+This project demonstrates a complete analytics and introductory machine learning workflow—from raw data preparation to business recommendations—using tools commonly required in data analytics roles.
 It reflects real-world challenges such as data cleaning decisions, SQL constraints, KPI design, and dashboard storytelling.

 ---